-If your business is taken to court you may be able to demonstrate that you had exercised diligence through arrangements in place to prevent an offence being committed.
+Risk assessments help to prevent problems rather than reacting to them after they have happened.
+If your business is taken to court, it will help if you can show that you had exercised diligence through arrangements in place to prevent an offence being committed.

-- Comply with new regulations,
+- comply with new regulations

-- Show what you do to prepare food safely,
+- show what you do to prepare food safely

-- Protect your business's reputation
+- protect your business's reputation

 During future enforcement visits Environmental Health Officers will be advising proprietors on compliance with the new legislation, however, with an excess of 500 premises to administer, it will obviously take some time.
 In the interim a pack can be downloaded from the Food Standards Agency website www.food.gov.uk/catering and there is also a guide on how to use it.